Become a Professional Organizer

 Q: Are there any rules or guidelines for Professional Organizers?

-A: Organizers tend to be pretty independent minded, however they are asked to follow NAPO’s Code of Ethics which has been established by the National Association of Professional Organizers as guidelines for how to act and conduct business in a forthright, honest manner with our clients and other Industry Members.
+A: Organizers tend to be pretty independent minded, however they are asked to follow NAPO’s Code of Ethics which has been established by the National Association of Productivity and Organizing Professionals as guidelines for how to act and conduct business in a forthright, honest manner with our clients and other Industry Members.
 Creating your own business focus and methodology stems from training, experience and education.

 Q: Should I contact area organizers and ask them questions?